aamrits/frontend-interview-questions/content/js-concepts.md

 #### Q9
 ### Q9.
 Help me understand keyword `this` in JavaScript and how is it scoped.
 Give some examples

-Understanding the `this` keyword in JavaScript can be challenging because its value is determined dynamically, based on how and where the function is called.
-Here's a detailed explanation of how `this` works in different contexts, along with examples.
+The `this` keyword in JavaScript can be challenging because its value is determined dynamically, based on how and where the function is called. `this` works in different contexts.

-##### Global Context
+**Global Context**

 In the global execution context (outside of any function), `this` refers to the global object.
 In a browser, the global object is `window`.